kubernetes/kubernetes/docs/proposals/envvar-configmap.md

 type Container struct {
   // List of sources to populate environment variables in the container.
-  // The keys defined within a source must be a "C" identifier.
+  // The keys defined within a source must be a C_IDENTIFIER.
 An invalid key
   // will prevent the container from starting.
   // All env values will take precedence over any listed source.
   // Cannot be updated.